Saturday, December 30, 2006

 "We have had our last chance."

-A new era is upon us.
+on us.
 Even the lesson of victory itself brings with it profound concern, both for our future security and the survival of civilization.
 The destructiveness of the war potential, through progressive advances in scientific discovery, has in fact now reached a point which revises the traditional concepts of war.
 Men since the beginning of time have sought peace....
 Military alliances, balances of power, leagues of nations, all in turn failed, leaving the only path to be by way of the crucible of war.
 We have had our last chance.
 If we do not now devise some greater and more equitable system, Armageddon will be at our door.
 The problem basically is theological and involves a spiritual recrudescence and improvement of human character that will synchronize with our almost matchless advances in science, art, literature and all material and cultural development of the past two thousand years.
 It must be of the spirit if we are to save the flesh.
 (Words spoken by General Douglas MacArthur in a radio broadcast delivered after accepting the Japanese surrender on the deck of the U.S.S.
 Missouri.)

 Tuesday, October 24, 2006